 If you’ve ever worked on finishing or renovating a bathroom, you will know that it seems to take FOREVER.
 Seriously.
-There are so many little details (and big details) that go into building a pretty and functional bathroom – and they’re all packed into a tiny space.
+There are so many little details (and big details) that go into building a pretty and functional bathroom – and they’re all packed into a small space.
 It’s hard work!
-None of our three bathrooms are done yet, and we’ve lived in Our DIY House for over 18 months now.
-The girls’ bathroom upstairs is SO close to being done, and I’ve just finished placing the art above the easy DIY beadboard hook wall I installed there.
-Today, I wanted to share with you how I installed this pretty and practical hook wall in our kid’s bathroom and how you can too!
+It took us years to finish all the bathrooms in our house.
+Today, I wanted to share with you how I installed this pretty and practical hook wall in our kids’ bathroom and how you can do it too!
 It’s such a great addition to the space, and it really wasn’t hard at all – I did it all myself with a few simple tools.

 - paintable beadboard wallpaper